 • Clinical interviews revealed situational aspects of their childhood, such as the fact that they had been brought up by very strict parents or guardians, which were found of participants who scored highly on the F-scale not always found in the backgrounds of low scorers.

 Those with an authoritarian personality tended to be:

-• Hostile to those who are of inferior status, but obedient of people with high status
+• Hostile to those who are of inferior status, but obedient to people with high status

 • Fairly rigid in their opinions and beliefs

 Adorno concluded that people with authoritarian personalities were more likely to categorize people into “us” and “them” groups, seeing their own group as superior.